mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 However, 85% accuracy on a mean of 3.02 goals per game translates to about 1/2 a goal error per game.
 Depending on acceptance for risk, we would not reccomend using this model for wagering.
+Perhaps with additional data, the accuracy might be improved to accceptable limit.